koreymacdougall/config_files/notes/cheatsheet.md

 # FLASH
     - can use lightspark, available as standalone and broswer extensoin
 # GIT
-    - to sync a forked, local repo, can use the rebase command, which will avoid the ugly merge commit added when doing a normal pull.
+## to sync a forked, local repo, can use the rebase command, which will avoid the ugly merge commit added when doing a normal pull.
     - git pull --rebase <remote name> <branch name>
+## rename a local branch
+    - git branch -m <oldname> <newname>

+# LINUX
+## reset failed login count (to reenable acct after failed logins)
+    - faillog -r -u <user>
 # METADATA
 ## mp3 files
   - strip with id3lib